 The Kansas Breastfeeding Coalition is a wealth of information if you’re looking for resources about breastfeeding-friendly businesses.
 Wichita has earned a Communities Supporting Breastfeeding Designation, meaning that the city provides “multi-faceted breastfeeding support across several sectors: businesses, employers, hospitals, child care providers and peer support” (per ksbreastfeeding.org).

 A friend recently brought to my attention Kansas Breastfeeding Coalition’s campaign called Breastfeeding Welcome Here.
 The businesses participating in this campaign have pledged to provide a welcoming environment to all breastfeeding mothers and to educate staff about breastfeeding laws in Kansas.
 Participating businesses can be found by clicking on the appropriate county.
-You can also download the Moms Pump Here app that allows you to search by zip code or city to locate lactation rooms.
+You can also download apps like Moms Pump Here or pumpspotting that allow you to search by zip code or city to locate breastfeeding-friendly locations.

 Nursing Lounges in Wichita

 While Kansas law does say that a mother has the right to breastfeed in any place the mother has a right to be, there are times when you need a little privacy.
+I have personally visited many of these locations and the others were recommended by local moms on our neighborhood group Facebook pages.
 If you’re craving a quiet corner for nursing or pumping or have a squirmy toddler to keep track of, here are several options for you:

 Von Maur – This upscale department store located in Town East Square offers a designated room that includes a couch and a changing table with extra diapers available.